ashwinerve2/My-web-project/Project Phases/Phase 4 (Presentation).md

   - `GET /api/history`: Retrieves a list of recent operations stored in the database.
 - **CORS**: Cross-Origin Resource Sharing is enabled to facilitate safe frontend-backend communication.

-This architecture ensures the application remains fast, easily deployable, and beginner-friendly for future contributors.
+This architecture ensures the application remains fast, easily deployable, and beginner-friendly.

 ## 🚂 Development Process